Louis Dreyfus Company: History

+In December 2023, Louis Dreyfus Company made a takeover bid to acquire Australian cotton processor Namoi Cotton.

+In March 2024, it was announced LDC had signed a binding agreement to fully acquire the Brazilian instant coffee exporter, Cacique for an undisclosed amount.

 Family

 Léopold Louis-Dreyfus's great-grandson, Gérard Louis-Dreyfus, was chairman of Louis Dreyfus Energy Services, a subsidiary of the group involved in crude-oil trading, gas investments and infrastructure.
-Gérard is also the father of American actress Julia Louis-Dreyfus, the Emmy-winning star of Seinfeld and Veep.
+Gérard is also the father of American actress Julia Louis-Dreyfus.
 Another branch of the dynasty, based in Paris, was headed by Robert Louis-Dreyfus (who was also the CEO of Adidas) until his death in 2009.
 It is currently overseen by his widow, Russian-born Margarita Bogdanova Louis-Dreyfus.
-A third branch of the family's business is headed by Philippe Louis-Dreyfus (born 1945) and is concerned primarily with offshore industrial activities and freight shipping operations.
+A third branch of the family's business is headed by Philippe Louis-Dreyfus (b.
+1945) and is concerned primarily with offshore industrial activities and freight shipping operations.